payout-one/developers/docs/payout-id/identity-verification.md

 ## Retrieving access token

-You need to retrieve this token using `client credentials grant`, with required scope `verify` and optional scope `account_info` in case you want to retrieve client bank account details.
+You need to retrieve this token using `client credentials grant`, with required scope `verify` and optional scopes `account_info`, in case you want to retrieve client bank account details, and `aml` in case you want to retrieve list where verified user is present.
 [Here](https://documenter.getpostman.com/view/10478778/2s9YsFDYzn#f885ffae-52a8-47b8-86e1-decceb9fec2c) you will find documentation for access token endpoint.

 ## Webhook